 Don’t know how to code and want to make your own quiz?
 You’ll need an online tool to do so.
 With Typeform you can create something that is beautiful, mobile-friendly, and effortless.
 Looking to make a test?
 Take a look at our test maker.

 Here are tips on how to build a seamless Typeform quiz that will rock your audience’s socks off.

 If you want people to be engaged with your content, treat them like a friend.
-To personalize your quiz, use Typeform’s Piping feature to address people by name throughout.
-Make your quiz takers feel welcome.
+To personalize your interactive quiz, use Typeform's Piping feature to address people by name throughout.
+Make every quiz taker feel welcome!

 Remember those high school exams with endless questions just sucking the life out of you?
 Thankfully, typeforms ask just one question at a time, like a real conversation.
-This helps people relax, focus and finish.
+This helps people relax, focus and finish the exam.

 If your quiz taker is doing well, why not give them a thumbs up?
-Or if they’re having a hard time, why not a word of encouragement or guiding hand?
-With Logic Jump (a PRO feature), you can support them in unique ways—all based on their answers.
+Or if they're having a hard time, why not a word of encouragement or guiding hand?
+With conditional logic (Logic Jump), you can support them in unique ways based on the answer they give.

 Have you ever given up reading or doing something because it was presented without charm, effort, or both?
-Thankfully it doesn’t take much to design a better experience.
-Break boredom with images, GIFs, and videos.
-Don’t be afraid to mix it up.
-Variety is the spice of life—same goes for quizzes.
+Thankfully it doesn't take much to design a better experience.
+Break question boredom with images, GIFs, and videos.
+Don't be afraid to mix it up with a different question type, too.
+Variety is the spice of life-same goes for quizzes.